yfdawu/breast_cancer_diagnostic_analysis/README.md

 ## Background

-I originally set out to become a physician or medical researcher.
-That path diverged, but the instinct that drew me to it — wanting to understand what the data actually says before drawing a conclusion — never left.
+I originally set out to become a physician or medical researcher, studying biology at the University of California, Irvine.
+However, my path diverged, but the i still continue to want to research and that drew me to it, wanting to understand what the data actually says before drawing a conclusion, never left.
 It followed me through three years of R&D and operations analytics at an electronics manufacturer, and into a graduate program in Management Science at UT Dallas.

 This project is where those two trajectories meet.
-The Breast Cancer Wisconsin dataset is built from real fine needle aspirate (FNA) biopsies — each row represents measurements taken directly from a cell nucleus image.
-As someone with a B.S. in Biological Sciences, I can read these features not just as numbers but as physical properties of cells: how irregular the nucleus boundary is, how tightly packed the chromatin appears, how far individual cells deviate from the mean.
+The Breast Cancer Wisconsin dataset is built from real fine needle aspirate (FNA) biopsies, each row represents measurements taken directly from a cell nucleus image.
+As someone with a B.S. in Biological Sciences, I understand that these features not just as numbers but as physical properties of cells: how irregular the nucleus boundary is, how tightly packed the chromatin appears, how far individual cells deviate from the mean.
 That context changes what questions are worth asking.

 The goal here is not to build a classifier.
-It is to do what a good analyst does before any model gets built: understand the data, find the signal, and explain what it means in plain language.
+It is to showcase how an analyst should and before any model gets built: understand the data, find the signal, and explain what it means in plain language.

 ---